Free money from the government

 To get the full government contribution simply contribute at least $1,042.86 in locked employee contributions each financial year (1 July to 30 June).

 Anyone who’s making locked employee contributions, is over 18 and meeting the terms of the KiwiSaver Act 2006 can get government contributions.

-If you're not making locked employee contributions or are only receiving locked employer contributions you won't be eligible to receive a Government contribution.
-The Government contribution ceases when you reach age 65, or if you were over 60 when you joined, when you have been a Member for 5 years, whichever is the latter.
+Government contributions cease when you reach 65, or (if you were over 60 when you joined) when you’ve been a member for 5 years, whichever is the latter.

-Locked employer contributions, government contributions, and all unlocked contributions (employee or employer) don't count towards eligibility for a Government contribution.
+Locked employer contributions and all unlocked contributions don't count towards eligibility for a government contribution.